Free S&H For Orders Over $30

 • light muscle strain from bending or lifting

-• oxidative stress from physical activity
+• oxidative stress created during physical activity

 • joint stiffness after routine movement

-• tendon tension from overuse
+• tendon tension from repeated motion

-• mild inflammation from daily exertion
+• mild inflammation following daily exertion

 Why Turmeric Is Studied for Activity-Related Discomfort